null

 • 1 cup teff flour

-• 3-4 T of coconut flour
+• 3–4 Tbsp coconut flour

-• (chocolate chips and/or walnuts -optional)
+• Chocolate chips and/or walnuts (optional)

 Instructions

-Preheat oven to 350
+Preheat oven to 350°F.

-In a food processor add the bananas and eggs and process until smooth.
+In a food processor, add the bananas and eggs and process until smooth.

 Enjoy!!